 Director of Public Policy, HLAA

-Lise has also taken part in developing, maintaining and presenting training programs on hearing assistive technology and on emergency preparedness.
-She fields emails and calls daily from consumers with hearing loss who experience barriers to employment, technology, access to public places and telecommunications access and works directly with them to help overcome those barriers.
-Lise has been recognized with a national Oticon Focus on People award, a Spirit of SHHH award and the F. Michael Taff award from the Human Rights Commission of Rockville, Maryland.
+Ms. Hamlin also works on consumer coalitions such as the Deaf and Hard of Hearing Consumer Advocacy Network (DHHCAN) and the Deaf and Hard of Hearing Alliance (DHHA).
+She has taken part in developing, maintaining and presenting training programs on hearing assistive technology, the Network of Consumer Hearing Assistive Technology Trainers (N-CHATT) and on emergency preparedness under the TDI initiative CEPIN.
+Ms. Hamlin fields emails and calls and provides guidance daily to consumers with hearing loss who experience barriers to employment, technology, access to public places and telecommunications access.
+Ms. Hamlin has been recognized with TDI’s Karen Peltz Strass Advocacy Award, a national Oticon Focus on People award, a Spirit of SHHH award and the F. Michael Taff award from the Human Rights Commission of Rockville, MD.